 If you are interested in the former versions of the Re3gistry software, visit the "Previous versions" page.

-- avoid common errors such as entering synonyms or spelling mistakes when filling in online forms
+- Avoiding common mistakes such as misspellings, entering synonyms, or filling out online forms.

-- facilitate internationalisation of user interfaces by providing multilingual labels
+- Facilitating the internationalisation of user interfaces by providing multilingual labels.

-- ensure semantic interoperability when exchanging data between systems and applications
+- Ensuring semantic interoperability when exchanging data between systems and applications.

 If you would like to access the former versions of the Re3gistry ( until Re3gistry version 1.3), get them here.